 Sugar Snap Peas Growing Season

-Planting peas in early shallow temperature season will cause it to frost.
+Planting peas in the early shallow temperature season will cause them to frost.
 And planting too late may cause the heat to destroy it.
 Based on where you live and the temperature in the season, you can start planting peas around the mid of February.

 You should aim to plant peas around 4 to 6 weeks before the last frost when the soil temperature is around 45-degree Fahrenheit.